Aneesh35/Weather-App/README.md

 ### Author:

-This weather website was created by [Aneesh R Rao].
+This weather website was created by Aneesh R Rao.

 ### License: